 - To determine if you need glasses or contact lenses to improve your vision.

-- After an injury to the eye.
+- After an injury to the eye, to check if your sight was affected.

 - When you obtain or renew your driver's license or for some types of employment.